Seiya Suzuki Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.14 team ERA ranks 14th among all MLB pitching staffs.
+- The Braves' 4.13 team ERA ranks 14th across all league pitching staffs.

-- Vines (1-0) gets the start for the Braves, his second of the season.
+- Smith-Shawver will take the mound to start for the Braves, his first this season.

-- In his most recent time out -- in relief on Friday -- the right-hander threw 3 1/3 innings against the Washington Nationals, giving up three earned runs while surrendering three hits.
+- The 20-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.